p-i-c-o/p-i-c-o/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on
   - A BadUSB alternative
   - Python Based GUI software to work with it
+  - A chat software to talk with friends

 - 🌱 I’m currently learning
   - Python 3.X